preset-io/embedded-example/README.md

 1. Create a new virtual environment for this project.
 2. Activate it.
 3. Run `pip install --upgrade pip` to update pip.
-4. Run `pip install -r requirements.txt` to install all dependencies for this project.
+4. Run `pip install -r requirements/requirements.txt` to install all dependencies for this project.

 ### Running the application